roseengineering/crystalweb/README.md

 First set the start and stop "stimulus" values of the Nanovna to encompass the range of frequencies you expect to see from your batch of crystals.
-The frequency span should be large enough to capture both the series and parallal resonant points of your crystals.
+The frequency span should be large enough to capture both the series and parallel resonant points of your crystals.
 I have been using a span of 100KHz.

 Next calibrate the thru port of the Nanovna using the "calib" menu.